R0tten0x/Day60-JsonSwiftData-Prototype/README.md

 Day 60 of 100 days of swift.

 Day 60's challenge on 100 day's of swift.
 Fetching Data from Json, loading data, viewable.
 Detailview's a little fucky just wanted to test out a little card looking vstack it's not pretty but whatever!
-Time taken to complete a couple of hours i got hung up on the .appear {FetchData()} and .resume() Added a few error catching in the do blocks,
+Time taken to complete, about an hour. i got hung up on the .appear {FetchData()} and .resume() Added a few error catching in the do blocks,

 Day 61's challenge integrate swiftData, did so, added some logic to remove duplicates, a progressview, if statements if the user list is empty, a refresh button to load and save the data.
 Time taken 28 minutes to implement into the current code.